lgeurts/dwm-dotfiles/README.md

 #### Repo status information:

-As you can see this repo is not yet full finished/tested.This configuration is MIT licensed.
-Please note that I do not provide any warranty or support for this configuration, so use at your own risk.
+As you can see this repo is not yet fully tested (WIP).
+Please note that I (we) do not provide any warranty or support for this configuration, so use at your own risk.